ulumbagas/pizza_dataset/README.md

 Based on the above analysis, pizza sales by size reveal that size L has the highest revenue, exceeding $300,000  and is the most favored by customers, accounting for 45% of total sales. <br/>

 ### Revenue by Category
-Next, i will display revenue per category to see which category has the highest revenue
+Next, i will show revenue per category to see which category has the highest revenue
 ```
 SELECT
   pt.category as category, sum(od.quantity) as Total_Quantity, ROUND(sum(od.quantity * p.price),2) as Revenue